fogleman/Craft/README.md

 There are multiple ways to connect to a server.
 The most common way is to just start the game and follow the on-screen prompts.

 A more advanced way is through commandline arguments.
-The advantage of this is, that commandline arguments can be included in link files (on Windows .lnk, on Linux sometimes calls "Starter") to automatically connect to your favorite server!
+The advantage of this is, that commandline arguments can be included in shortcut files (on Windows `.lnk`, on Linux `.desktop`) to automatically connect to your favorite server!

 Possible arguments are:
 ```